modelica/newsletter/_2018-01/ModProdWorkshop-2018.md

 Four tutorials were held in the morning the first day on the topics:

--Introduction to Modelica modeling, debugging, optimization -FMI for composite modeling, co-simulation and model-exchange -Using system anatomies to understand complex systems -requirement  modelling and verification
+- Introduction to Modelica modeling, debugging, optimization
+- FMI for composite modeling, co-simulation and model-exchange
+- Using system anatomies to understand complex systems
+- requirement  modelling and verification

-The program and presentations are available from: [link](http://www.modprod.liu.se/)
+The program and presentations are available from [the ModProd website](http://www.modprod.liu.se/)

 ![](https://openmodelica.github.io/OpenModelica-Resources/images/2018-0207-Keynote-Sebastian-Engell-IMG_0303.medium.jpg)